Titles and Roles

 - Associate Professor of Surgery, Division of Cardiothoracic Surgery, Department of Surgery

 - Cancer Prevention and Control

-Onkar V. Khullar, MD, MSc, is an Assistant Professor of Surgery in the Division of Cardiothoracic Surgery of the Department of Surgery at Emory University School of Medicine.
+Onkar V. Khullar, MD, MSc, is associate professor of Surgery in the Division of Cardiothoracic Surgery of the Department of Surgery at Emory University School of Medicine.
 A board certified thoracic surgeon, Dr. Khullar specializes in thoracic oncology and minimally invasive thoracic surgery.
 He joined the Emory faculty in 2016.

 Dr. Khullar received his MD from Jefferson Medical College in Philadelphia, Pennsylvania.
 He completed his Internship and Residency in General Surgery at Beth Israel Deaconess Medical Center in Boston, Massachusetts.
 He was also a Research Fellow in Thoracic Surgery at Brigham and Women's Hospital in Boston, Massachusetts.
 He completed his Residency in Cardiothoracic Surgery, Thoracic Track at Emory University School of Medicine in Atlanta, Georgia.
 He received a Master of Science degree in Clinical Research from Emory University's Laney Graduate School.

 Dr. Khullar has been listed in Atlanta Magazine's annual "Top Doctors" issue.